jonchuaenzhe/resnet-ecg-classifier/README.md

 ## Evaluation

-An out-of-sample test set was partitioned out before the training steps were executed.
+An out-of-sample test set with about 20,000 ECGs (20% of total dataset) was partitioned out before the training steps were executed.
 It was used to evaulate the performance of the model, with the results reported above.

 ## Model Usage